SihaoHuang/ANNTradingSystem/README.md

 # Advanced Machine Learning Trading System
-Full implementation of a backpropagating neural network and financial datafeed without the use of any preexisting libraries.
+<h3>Full implementation of a backpropagating neural network and financial datafeed without the use of any preexisting libraries.
-This is a project for Stuyvesant's AP Computer Science class by team LongXShortY.
+This is a project for Stuyvesant's AP Computer Science class by team LongXShortY.</h3>

-Instructions:
+Instructions: <br>
-1) Compile and run DriverV2.java to access the neural network and financial backend in terminal </br>
+1) Compile and run DriverV2.java to access the neural network and financial backend in terminal <br>
 2) Run GUI.java to launch a graphical user interface.
 This is a work in progress.

 Financial backend usage: